OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/snowflake.md

   * It is greater than or equal to the time specified in the "Start Polling Time" field on the advance integration configuration.
 * If a table's CREATED_BY or UPDATED_BY field value matches the username in the Snowflake system form, the corresponding records will be skipped during polling.
 * For any data record of a table more than one attachment with same file name is not supported.
 If two attachments with same file name for same record is found, the second attachment will override the first attachment file in local system.
-*   Ensure that you enter valid user credentials in the Snowflake system form in OpsHub Integration Manager.
+*   Ensure that you enter valid user credentials in the Snowflake system form in <code class="expression">space.vars.SITENAME</code>.
 If incorrect credentials are used, Snowflake may temporarily lock the OpsHub dedicated user account.
-When this happens, OpsHub Integration Manager will be unable to perform any operations using that user.
+When this happens, <code class="expression">space.vars.SITENAME</code> will be unable to perform any operations using that user.
     If the user gets locked, you can either wait until Snowflake automatically unlocks the account or ask the account admin to remove the lock immediately by running the following command:

     ```sql